Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Subsampling Markov chain Monte Carlo

+The perturbation error of $\eta(\v \theta)$ in \eqref{eq:perturbed_posterior} is within $O(n^{-1}m^{-2})$ distance in total variation norm of the true posterior $\pi(\v \theta)$, and the applications in \citet{quiroz2019speeding, quiroz2020block} and \citet{dang2019hamiltonian} show negligible bias. \cite{salomone2019spectral} show that these results extend to subsampling for the Whittle likelihood, with the true posterior in this case based on the Whittle likelihood for the full data.

 To apply subsampling MCMC, the log-likelihood needs to decompose as a sum $\ell(\v \theta) = \sum_{k=1}^n \ell_k(\v\theta)$; either by assuming independent data or by using the Whittle likelihood in the frequency domain for temporally dependent data as in \eqref{eq:multiwhittle}.
-Estimating the log-likelihood is akin to the problem of estimating a population total in survey sampling based \citep{quiroz2018sankhya}.
+Estimating the log-likelihood is analogous to the problem of estimating a population total in survey sampling \citep{quiroz2018sankhya}.

 It is by now well-known that subsampling MCMC requires a likelihood estimator with small variance, otherwise the sampler tends to get stuck \citep{quiroz2019speeding,quiroz2018sankhya}. \cite{quiroz2019speeding} propose using the \textit{difference estimator}